 Making these collective improvements not only could safety improve along the corridor, but light rail speeds could be increased in the Rainier Valley if these types of measures were deployed.
 To do so would not require a massive level of investment from the North King Subarea, likely in the range of $15 million to $30 million.

-However, Sound Transit there are no planned investments on the horizon to do so, beyond the aforementioned minor safety projects.
+However, Sound Transit said there are no planned investments on the horizon to do so, beyond the aforementioned minor safety projects.
 “It would represent a major undertaking to contemplate the feasibility of such an extensive capital project from standpoints including public safety, financing, traffic operations, and support from the community and City of Seattle,” Gallagher said.
 “Financially, the Sound Transit 3 ballot measure did not fund a project of this nature.”

 In the context of saving lives, reducing injuries and property damage, system reliability, and improving ridership, a deeper look into greatly improving the at-grade sections of the light rail should be a top priority of Sound Transit.